surely-you/notes-on-st-code/deconvolution.py.md

         use_gpu=True,
     )

-   # Extracting the Results: takes the estimated cell counts and adds them directly to your sample metadata (adata.obs)
+   # Extracting the Results: takes the estimated cell counts and adds them directly to sample's metadata (adata.obs)
-   # Result: If your dictionary had "T-cell" and "Fibroblast," your adata.obs now has columns named "T-cell" and "Fibroblast."
+   # Result: If the dictionary had "T-cell" and "Fibroblast," the adata.obs now has columns named "T-cell" and "Fibroblast."
 Each row (spot) now has a number, like 2.4 or 0.1, representing how many of that cell type are in that spot.
     adata = model.export_posterior(
         adata,
         sample_kwargs={"num_samples": 1000, "batch_size": model.adata.n_obs},